xierunzhi/Driver2Comm/README.md

 #### Step1: Identification of cancer-driver assoicatied communicaiton patterns

 After construction of CCC network by Cytotalk, we started to identify the cancer-driver associated communicaiton patterns.
 The rest analysis of Driver2Comm is fully based on python implement.
-Based on the excellent flexibility and interactivity of jupyter notebook, we recommend you to use notebook for all of Driver2Comm's remaining analyses..
+Based on the excellent flexibility and interactivity of jupyter notebook, we recommend you to use notebook for all of Driver2Comm's remaining analyses.

 ```python
 d2c_instance = Driver2Comm(